Coronavirus (COVID-19) resources

-We are dedicated to providing you with a leading-edge educational experience in a virtual environment.
+We are dedicated to providing a leading-edge educational experience in a virtual environment.
 This includes support outside the “classroom.”
 Find resources that will add to your success, such as technology assistance, tutoring centers, career guidance, counseling services and financial aid.

 More on remote learning.

-We have learned much after two quarters of online instruction and continue to compile resources to assist faculty and other academic staff.
+We have learned much after multiple quarters of online instruction and continue to compile resources to assist faculty and other academic staff.
 Discover the latest in technology, best practices and how civic engagement and community-based learning and research can continue to enrich your students’ remote experiences.

 More on remote teaching.

 We appreciate the many ways our UW Bothell community has kept each other well by working apart and adhering to guidelines set forth by Gov. Jay Inslee.
+If you need to come to campus, there are steps to take before going.
 Learn the latest on back-to-campus plans, get help as you need it and stay connected to campus.

 More on remote working.